Skip to main content

 Is Stow good for solo dining?

 Yes, the counter format at Stow is well-suited to solo diners.
 You have a direct sightline to the open fire and the chefs are actively engaged with guests, which makes the experience feel participatory rather than solitary.
-The pacing works for one, and the front cocktail bar at 62 Bridge Street is a comfortable place to start or finish the visit alone.
+The pacing works for one, the front cocktail bar at 62 Bridge Street is a comfortable place to start or finish the visit alone.

 Is Stow good for a special occasion?

 Yes, if the food is the point of the occasion.
-Stow is not a white-tablecloth venue — the room is deliberately plain and compact — but watching whole cuts and fish cooked over open flame at the counter makes for a genuinely memorable format.
+Stow is not a white-tablecloth venue; the room is deliberately plain and compact; but watching whole cuts and fish cooked over open flame at the counter makes for a genuinely memorable format.
 It suits occasions where two people want cooking to be the main event, not a formal setting.

 Can I eat at the bar at Stow?